nickelchen/wonder/README.md

 Emm...
 Ugly ui, I had to admit. `GG` is grass, `TT` is tree, `FF` is flower

-Red block is Alice, Black block is ghost. you can see alice is chasing the ghost.
+Red block is Alice, Black block is rabbit. you can see alice is chasing the rabbit.

-The server side streams moving events(for alice), and jumping events(for ghost) to client, client then render them in screen. using `termbox-go`
+The server side streams moving events(for alice), and jumping events(for rabbit) to client, client then render them in screen. using `termbox-go`

 Show me the version